ArseneSapi/Looker_Ecommerce_Sales_Analysis/README.md

 ```

 ## Key findings
-- Sales
-There were a huge increase of revenue year after year with for example 252% increase between 2019-2020.
-Also there wwas a great decrease of 84% between 2023  and 2024; that was normal because there is only one month of activity in 2024.
+Sales There was a significant increase in revenue year over year, with a 252% rise between 2019 and 2020.
+Conversely, there was an 84% decrease between 2023 and 2024, which is expected given there was only one month of activity in 2024.
-- Profit
-In terms of profit, analysis showed that gross profit margin(revenue less Costs of goods sold) was constant(around 51%) year after year despite a huge increase of Revenue
+Profit Despite the substantial revenue increase, the analysis revealed that the gross profit margin (revenue less costs of goods sold) remained steady at around 51% year over year.
-- Categories and products
-Analysis showed that : category Outerwears and coasts(12.14%) and Jeans(11.58%) drive the most sales Revenue(24%) while  Blazers & Jackets are most profitable (62.26% of profit margin) and category intimates for women are category are most selling Items
+Categories and Products The analysis highlighted that the categories 'Outerwears and Coats' (12.14%) and 'Jeans' (11.58%) generated the highest sales revenue (24%), while 'Blazers & Jackets' were the most profitable with a 62.26% profit margin.
+The 'Intimates for Women' category emerged as the best-selling items.
-Customer average order was between $86 and $95 from 2019 to 2024
+Customer average order value ranged between $86 and $95 from 2019 to 2024.
-China and USA are countries that drive aroud 55% of total sales revenue
+China and the USA accounted for approximately 55% of total sales revenue.
-88% of customers left (CHURN) after their first purchase
+88% of customers churned after their first purchase.
-Conversion rate of users session into orders is around 5.9% for all chanel(search, Organic, Facebook etc..)
+The conversion rate of user sessions into orders was about 5.9% across all channels (search, organic, Facebook, etc.).
-Cancelation rate after making orders is between 11% and 14.75% for all chanel(search, Organic, Facebook etc..)
+Cancellation rates after placing orders ranged between 11% and 14.75% across all channels, while return rates post-orders ranged from 7% to 10.55%.
-Return rate after making orders is between 7% and 10.55% for all chanel(search, Organic, Facebook etc..)

 ## Recommendations